cvogt/cbt/doc/design.md

 ## Why does CBT use inheritance?

-First of all CBT uses classes, because needs some place to put tasks and name them.
+First of all CBT uses classes, because it needs some place to put tasks and name them.
 Methods in classes are one way to do it.
 Methods calling each other allows to effectively build a graph of dependent tasks.